Ricci-Positive Metrics on Connected Sums of Projective Spaces: Constructions of Connected Sums with Positive Ricci Curvature

-While we have explained in our remark after the proof of Theorem \ref{A} that the methods of this paper do not work constructing core metrics on $\mathbf{R}P^n$, the above corollary shows that no such metric exists.
+While we have explained in our remark after the proof of Theorem \ref{A} that the methods of this paper do not work constructing core metrics on $\RP^n$, the above corollary shows that no such metric exists.

-\subsection{Connected Sums of Product Spaces}
+\section{Connected Sums of Product Spaces}

-In this section, we show how to take these methods slightly further.
-If we take the cartesian product of $S^m$ with each projective space in the list of manifolds of Corollary \ref{justproj}, then the we claim the statement remains true.
-Specifically we claim the following.
+In this section, we show how to take the metric constructions of \cite{Per1} and Section \ref{core} and combine them with topological observation of \cite{Sha} to construct Ricci positive metrics on connected sums of products.
+Specifically we will prove the following.